thoanguyen2907/try_glasses_javascript/README.md

-This Trying Glasses for Models using Vanilla Javascript :
+This Trying Glasses for Model using Vanilla Javascript :

 Features: